 I liked staying at Hotel Aurelius because of its distance from crowded areas (I needed a break from other tourists) and its vicinity to the Vatican and metro, though the neighborhood wasn’t anything special.

 When Are You Going to Rome?

 There you go!
-If you are planning a trip to Rome, this is an easy guide to help you enjoy four days of vacation visiting Rome, Italy while enjoying great food, historical sites and stories, and a beautiful place to rest your head.
+If you are planning a trip to Rome, this is an easy guide to help you enjoy four days of vacation visiting Rome, Italy while enjoying great food, historical sites and stories, and a place to rest your head.